jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google Calendar to help you create, read, update and delete events, answer your questions via web search, and hold natural conversations with persistent memory.
+A conversational AI assistant that connects to your Google services to help you manage your calendar, read and summarize your emails, answer questions via web search, and hold natural conversations with persistent memory.

 ---